 We have significant pension costs and liabilities related to our foreign defined benefit pension plans that are developed from actuarial valuations specific to each country.
 Inherent in these valuations are key assumptions including discount rates, expected return on plan assets, mortality rates, merit and promotion increases.
 We are required to consider current market conditions, including changes in interest rates, in making our assumptions.
 Changes in the related pension costs or liabilities may occur in the future due to changes in our assumptions.
 Our assumptions as to the expected long-term rates of return on plan assets are based upon the composition of plan assets, historical long-term rates of return on similar assets and current and expected market conditions.
-The discount rate used for non-U.S. plans reflects the market rate for high-quality fixed-income investments on our annual measurement date (November 2) and is subject to change each year.
+The discount rate used for non-U.S. plans reflects the market rate for high-quality fixed-income investments on our annual measurement date, which for fiscal 2014 was November 1, 2014 and is subject to change each year.

 The discount rates used for plans outside the U.S. are based on a combination of relevant indices regarding corporate and government securities, the duration of the liability and appropriate judgment.
+Net actuarial gains or losses subject to amortization are amortized over the expected average remaining service lifetime to the extent that they exceed 10% of the greater of the projected benefit obligation and market related value of assets.
 Changes in pension income/costs or assets/liabilities may occur in the future due to changes in the assumptions and changes in asset values.
 If the actual results and events of our pension plan differ from our current assumptions, our benefit obligations may be over-or under-valued.
 See the disclosures about pension obligations, the composition of plan assets, assumptions and other matters in Note 13 of the Notes to Consolidated Financial Statements contained in Item 8 of this Annual Report on Form 10-K.

 We performed a sensitivity analysis on the discount rate and long-term rate of return on assets, which are key assumptions in determining our net periodic post-retirement benefit cost.
-The table below illustrates the impact of an increase(decrease) of 25 basis points in these assumptions for the year ended November 2, 2013.
+The table below illustrates the impact of an increase(decrease) of 25 basis points in these assumptions for the year ended November 1, 2014.